aspose-total/Aspose.Total-Products/total/en/java/conversion/tex-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export TEX to PPS" h2="Export TEX to PPS via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert TEX to PPS within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps, both of which are made simple by the use of Aspose.Total for Java.

+The first step is to export TEX to PPTX.
+This is done by using Aspose.PDF for Java, a powerful PDF Processing API.
+It allows developers to quickly and easily convert TEX to PPTX with just a few lines of code.
+It also provides a wide range of features, such as the ability to add, delete, and modify text, images, and other elements in the document.

+The second step is to convert PPTX to PPS.
+This is done by using Aspose.Slides for Java, a powerful PowerPoint Processing API.
+It provides a wide range of features, such as the ability to create, modify, and convert presentations.
+It also allows developers to quickly and easily convert PPTX to PPS with just a few lines of code.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert TEX to PPS within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export TEX to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPS.
+In conclusion, Aspose.Total for Java makes it easy to convert TEX to PPS within any Java J2SE, J2EE, or J2ME application.
+By using Aspose.PDF for Java and Aspose.Slides for Java, developers can quickly and easily export TEX to PPTX and then convert PPTX to PPS with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}